BLACKSPI/Phase_4_project/README.md

 By removing columns like id, query, _unit_id, we focus only on important functions: tweet text and emotions. </br>

 <h2>Exploratory Data Analysis (EDA)</h2>
+<b>1.
+Which are the most dominating sentiments?</b>
 <img src="https://github.com/BLACKSPI/Phase_4_project/blob/45745d0efe21023f899bd84617a19cdca72b2de1/Sentiment%20distribution.png", alt="sentiment distribution">

+<p>This graph shows that most tweets are neutral about Apple.
+This indicates that the majority of users post factual or non-emotional content.
+Negative tweets are the second most common, highlighting a significant amount of criticism and complaints.
+Positive tweets are less common.
+This means that fewer users will express strong Apple approval.
+Very positive tweets are the least common and show that enthusiastic praise is relatively rare.
+Overall, the  distribution of mood suggests that  Apple receives a mix of opinions, but neutral arguments dominate more criticism than strong praise.</p>